Tackling Climate Change

 1. Fleet Management

 AirAsia's fleet comprises three models of the Airbus A320 family.
-Our fleet remains relatively young at 8.9 years.
+Our fleet remains relatively young at 10 years.

-Fleet age 8.9 years
+Fleet age 10 years

-0.6 years younger than
+0.5 years younger than

 APAC average

 AirAsia Group reaffirmed our commitment to upgrade our fleet to the higher capacity and more fuel-efficient A321neo with the signing of an amendment agreement with Airbus in October 2021, covering deliveries until 2035 when zero-emission aircraft are expected to be available commercially.
+Our fleet renewal plan will see the replacement of all existing A320 aircraft with the A321neo model by 2035.

 As the most fuel efficient narrow body commercial jet aircraft available, the rollout of our A321neo fleet is expected to deliver further sustainability gains.